-The three phase power is mainly used for generation, transmission and distribution of electrical power because of their superiority.
-It is more economical as compare to single phase power and requires three live conductors for power supply.
-Power in a single phase system or circuit is given by the relation shown below.
+The three-phase power is mainly used for generation, transmission and distribution of electrical power because of their superiority.
+It is more economical as compared to single-phase power and requires three live conductors for power supply.
+Power in a single-phase system or circuit is given by the relation shown below:

 Cosϕ is the power factor of the circuit.

-In a 3 phase circuits (balanced load), the power is defined as the sum of various powers in a three phase system. i.e.
+In 3 phase circuits (balanced load), the power is defined as the sum of various powers in a three-phase system. i.e.

 Power in star connections in a 3 phase circuits is given as

-As phase voltage and line voltage in star connection are represented as shown below.
+The phase voltage and line voltage in the star connection is represented as shown below:

-In delta connections, relation between phase and line voltage and phase and line current is given as
+In delta connections, the relation between phase and line voltage and phase and line current is given as:

 Hence, equation (3) can be written as

-Thus, the Total Power in a 3 Phase balanced load system, irrespective of their connections, whether the system in star connected or delta connected, the power is given by the relation
+Thus, the total power in a 3 phase balanced load system, irrespective of their connections, whether the system is star connected or delta connected, the power is given by the relation:

 The unit of apparent power is kilovolt-ampere (kVA) or volt-ampere (VA).

-Similarly, the Reactive Power is given by the equation.
+Similarly, Reactive Power is given by the equation: